ombulabs/blog/_posts/2020-09-15-open-sourcing-a-private-project.markdown

 - Sponsorship (if applicable)
 - License

-You can read more about this over [here](https://www.fastruby.io/blog/open-source/ombulabs-open-source-guidelines.html) in our article about open source practices.
+You can read more about this in [our article about open source practices](https://www.fastruby.io/blog/open-source/ombulabs-open-source-guidelines.html).

 ### Moving the project to Open Source: